tranqui/reactGPU/README.md

 make -j8
 ```

+## Running simulations.

+To use the python front-end to run simulations see the example [simulatejacobs.py](examples/simulatejacobs.py).

 ## How to implement new models

 To add a new reaction-diffusion model you must add your definitions to the following file